Frequently Requested IRS Forms Overview

 To make your life a little easier, FindLaw has organized these frequently requested IRS forms for individual taxpayers in the list below.
 Some of these forms also have links to instructions, where available.

 When it comes to the actual forms for filing your personal taxes, they come from the IRS Form 1040 series.
 The forms, schedules and instructions, as well as tax tables, are included in the links below:

 As you determine which tax form to use for your personal taxes, don't forget that you have several rights under the law many of which are codified in the Taxpayer Bill of Rights.

 In addition, the IRS provides a number of services to help during the tax preparation process, including the ability to prepare and file your taxes electronically at no charge to you.
 It also offers free tax preparation assistance through its Volunteer Income Tax Assistance (VITA) and Tax Counseling for Elderly (TCE) programs.
 If eligible for these programs, a taxpayer can receive help preparing tax returns from IRS-certified volunteers.

 There are a number of other forms that are typically used by taxpayers.
 In those situations where individuals have created an estate plan with a trust, for example, they may be required to file a separate tax form for the trust.
 Other situations might require forms requesting extensions of tax deadlines or offering to settle past tax debts.
 You can find many of these forms in the list below.

 Finding the correct tax forms is just the start of the tax preparation process.
 However, knowing what to put in those forms is what will determine whether you receive a call or a check from the IRS.
 An expert in tax law can help you reduce your tax exposure within the confines of the law and, if necessary, negotiate with the IRS.
-Arrange a free initial evaluation of your tax situation today with a qualified tax attorney near you.
+Don't delay; contact a qualified tax attorney near you.